This article was updated on July 10, 2018.

 Winter is knocking...and with it comes the common cold, holiday food binges and the desire to stay wrapped in warm blankets.
 For your business, this could lead to an increase in employee sick days, lower productivity and even mental stress.

 But employers can help facilitate their employees' healthy choices and benefit from it!
 Besides helping prevent the possible cases just mentioned, the support of employee wellness may help drive down the cost of health care and possibly minimize the impact of workers' compensation claims.

 Not sure where to start?
 Here are 5 tips for a healthy workplace:

-- Offer onsite vaccinations or health screenings to help reduce the risk of common health problems.
+5. Offer on-site vaccinations or health screenings to help reduce the risk of common health problems.
 The workplace is an ideal place to provide annual flu shots or cholesterol screenings.